Projection Theorems Using Effective Dimension: Projection Theorems

 Our second main theorem gives a lower bound for the \emph{packing} dimension of a projection for \emph{general} sets.
-The proof of this theorem again relies on the ability to choose, for every $(A, e)$, a point $z$ whose complexity is unaffected relative to $(A, e)$.
+The proof of this theorem again relies on the ability to choose, for every $(A, e)$, a point $z$ whose complexity is unaffected by access to the oracle $(A, e)$.
 This cannot be assumed to hold for every precision $r$.
-However, by the point-to-set principle, we can show that this can be done for infinitely many precision parameters $r$. { {\ref{thm:main3}} \begin{thm} Let $E \subseteq \R^n$ be any set with $\dim_H(E) = s$.
+However, by Theorem \ref{thm:p2s}, we can show that this can be done for infinitely many precision parameters $r$. { {\ref{thm:main3}} \begin{thm} Let $E \subseteq \R^n$ be any set with $\dimH(E) = s$.
 Then for almost every $e \in S^{n-1}$,